svakam/covid-19-location/README.md

 - Refactored HttpURLConnection to work with GSON and API call
 - GSON deserializing JSON from API
 - Passing JSON and objects appropriately into template
-- Populating country dropdown menu with countries
+- Populating country dropdown menu with countries from API
 - Passing dropdown choice to results page and rendering country's information (country, slug, provinces)

+03/23/2020
+- Refactored postmapping to be more RESTful with dropdown choice and /results

 ## Data flow
 Search bar entry that ideally contains the state or province, but also country, will be used to query